 • inflammatory diseases of the digestive tract;

-• various diseases of the biliary system;
+• various diseases biliary system;

-• stagnation or impaired outflow of bile.
+• stagnation or disruption of the outflow of bile.

 Deformation of the gallbladder in a newborn

 Deformation of the gallbladder in a newborn is usually congenital.
-There are frequent cases when pathology occurs in some members of the same family and close relatives: brothers and sisters, parents and children, etc.
+There are often cases when pathology occurs in some members of the same family and close relatives: brothers and sisters, parents and children, etc.

 • taking medications prohibited during pregnancy;